carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/CRUD-Data-Operations.md

 #### Import

-* To import numpy, you can include the following line in your python code:
+* To leverage numpy in your code, simply import the `numpy` module:

 ```python
 import numpy as np